catseye/Chrysoberyl/article/Languages.md

 probably lost and gone forever, but two dialects have been specified (sorta) and implemented: [Wierd (John Colagioia)][] and [Wierd (Milo van Handel)][].

-The above sample program was written by Milo van Handel.

 #### Implementation: wierd.c (John Colagioia)